pairshaped/curlingio-docs/docs/for-curlers/how-do-i-login.md

 That's all there is to it.
 You should now be logged in, and most likely back on your "Cart" screen.

+## Walkthrough Video

+The following short video will take you through the basics of logging in.
+If you're new to Curling I/O and struggling, it might be worth watching.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/6bzxDm_t-JA" frameBorder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowFullScreen></iframe>

 ## Passwordless Authentication

 Curling I/O doesn't use passwords, because passwords are the primary cause of most data breaches on the internet.